A lot of people ask me about our brand design and the graphics that accompany these blog posts.

 That’s hogwash.

 As Peters said, every message out there is branding.
-You can’t differentiate sales messages or social messages from brand messages.
+You can’t say that sales messages or social media messages or packaging messages are not brand messages.
 It’s all connected.
 You might as well make them look that way.

 Consistent, unexpected brand design is the easiest way to improve the impact of your messages and leverage your marketing spend.